 Dress your child in comfortable, loose-fitting clothing.
 Favorite toys, stuffed animals, games, blankets and other personal items can be brought to Mary Bridge to make your child feel more comfortable during their procedure.
 Please be aware that the hospital cannot be responsible for items brought to Mary Bridge, and valuables should be left home.
 Please remove all jewelry and piercings, nail polish and makeup prior to arrival.
 If your child wears contact lenses or glasses, please bring the proper case to put them in during surgery.

-Free valet parking is available at the 5th Street garage and in at the main hospital entrance on MLK Jr. Way.
+Valet parking is available for $3.00 at the 5th Street garage and in at the main hospital entrance on MLK Jr. Way.
 Parking is available anywhere on the campus designated as visitor parking.
 If you park at the Baker Center, please bring your ticket with you for validation.
 (Validation is not available for the Jackson Hall or Group Health parking faculties.)

 You will receive a phone call the night before surgery with instructions for checking in for your child's surgery.
 There are two surgery areas.

 Information desks are located in both areas, and staff members will be happy to assist you in any way.